 Instructions

-- Combine: Stir in half the enchilada sauce and chili powder.
+- Add the sauce: Stir in half the enchilada sauce and the chilli powder.
+Cook for 2 minutes until combined and slightly thickened.

 - Serve: Garnish with fresh coriander and serve with soured cream or guacamole.